Starotitorov/react-native-deep-link/README.md

 ## Why do I need this package?

-**First of all, this is a package for React Native applications.
+**This package allows you to handle deep links in React Native applications.
-You can use it irrespective of what solution you are using for navigation in our project, what state management library you have added to the project.
+You can use it irrespective of what solution you are using for navigation in your project, what state management library you have added to the project.
 I will try to provide some examples below just to show why you may need this package.**